Digp/veriNA3d-dev/README.md

 `cifParser`: Reads the 14th common sections of all mmCIF files in the PDB and generates a CIF S4 object.

-`cifAsPDB`: Wrapper of cifParser that generates a bio3d compatible pdb S3 object.
+`cifAsPDB`: Wrapper of cifParser that generates a pdb object (bio3d compatible S3 object).
 &nbsp;

 #### **CIF accessors** (Find descriptions in mmCIF dicctionary: http://mmcif.wwpdb.org/)